tribalwarshelp/api/README.md

 ## Map service

 You can generate a server map with this API.
-The current endpoint is https://api.tribalwarshelp.com/map/server (replace "server" with the world you're interested in, for example, pl151).
+The current endpoint is http(s)://youraddress/map/server (replace "server" with the server you're interested in, for example, pl151).

 ### Available query params: